Health Insurance

 Methodology

-• Access: 2023 data from the American Dental Association (ADA).
+• Dentists: 2023 American Dental Association (ADA) data.
 This includes those in full- or part-time private practice, dental school, the armed forces or other federal services (such as Veterans Affairs), among other employers.